princeton-sns/specreds/p1setup.md

 	sudo chown $(id -u):$(id -g) /mnt

-Next, checkout this artifact in `/mnt` and run the script to prepare the software environment:
+Next, checkout this artifact in `/mnt` (if needed, you can switch to the tag `atc22ae`) and run the script to prepare the software environment:

 	cd /mnt
 	git clone https://github.com/princeton-sns/specreds.git